Bringing Light Into the Dark: A Large-scale Evaluation of Knowledge Graph Embedding Models Under a Unified Framework: kgem

-TransR~\cite{Lin2015} is an extension of TransH that explicitly considers entities and relations as different objects and therefore represents them in different vector spaces.
-For a triple , the entity embeddings, , , are first projected into the relation space by means of a relation-specific projection matrix :
+\textbf{TransR} TransR~\cite{Lin2015} is an extension of TransH that explicitly considers entities and relations as different objects and therefore represents them in different vector spaces.
+For a triple , the entity embeddings, , , are first projected into the relation space by means of a relation-specific projection matrix : $\textbf{h}_{r} = \textbf{M}_{r}\textbf{h}$ and $\textbf{t}_{r} = \textbf{M}_{r}\textbf{t}$.
+Finally, the score of the triple is computed: